 11. Worcestershire Sauce

-Substitution ratio: Adjust based on recipe
+Substitution ratio: Adjust carefully based on consistency

 12. Egg Yolks or Egg Yolk Powder